-These Savoury Easter Egg Chicks are the perfect Easter egg alternative for adults who don’t want to overload on sugar.
-You can have all the cuteness without the sugar with this savoury Easter recipe.
+These Savoury Egg Easter Chicks are the perfect Easter egg alternative for anyone who doesn’t want to overload on sugar.

-Cut the sugar with this savoury Easter recipe
+Cut the sugar with these Savoury Egg Easter Chicks

 - Hard boil the eggs and peel once they are cool.